 Riverdale is a school with a long history of innovation: igniting the “country school” movement in the United States at the beginning of the 20th century, championing global education in the 1940s and 1950s, and creating new interdisciplinary courses in the 1980s and 1990s.
+More recently, we launched PLUSSED, an R&D studio that works alongside internal and external partners to build and implement new programs and systems for teaching and learning.

 This willingness to rethink the status quo and examine new research regarding cognitive science, psychology, and education has made Riverdale a global leader in character education and its related field, positive education; experiential learning; interdisciplinary studies; design thinking; “learning how to learn” strategies; and programs that promote the development of purpose.